Controlling Food Cravings

 Commercial salad dressings and sauces are to be avoided unless they are on the printable low glycemic list and are known to have no high glycemic sweeteners and additives.
 Read the labels.
 If all the ingredients are foods in their natural state and have no high glycemic sweeteners or chemical additives then the dressing or sauce is low glycemic.

-AVOID ALL BREADS that are not listed in low glycemic foods or high fiber foods.
+AVOID ALL BREADS that are not listed in low glycemic foods.
 In general avoid all white foods (except cauliflower and cheese) and processed foods.

 Avoid all sweeteners unless they are on the low glycemic sweeteners list in Sugar Free Desserts.